International edition

 • The regulators publish first: NRC news releases and IAEA news are the primary sources most articles summarize

-• Selection criteria: publication cadence, original reporting vs aggregation, sector coverage breadth, and machine readability (2026 assessment)
+• Selection criteria: publication cadence, original reporting vs aggregation, sector coverage breadth, access model, and machine readability (2026 assessment)

 1. World Nuclear News — the trade standard